Python-SIP/sip/docs/api_13.rst

 .. c:function:: PyTypeObject *sipTypeAsPyTypeObject(const sipTypeDef *td)

-    This returns a pointer to the Python type object that SIP creates for a :ref:`generated type structure <ref-type-structures>`.
+    This returns a pointer to the Python type object that SIP creates for a :ref:`generated type specification <ref-type-specs>`.

     :param td:
-        the type structure.
+        the type specification.
     :return:
         the Python type object.
-If the type structure refers to a mapped type then ``NULL`` will be returned.
+If the type specification refers to a mapped type then ``NULL`` will be returned.

-    If the type structure refers to a C structure or C++ class then the Python type object may be safely cast to a :c:type:`sipWrapperType`.
+    If the type specification refers to a C structure or C++ class then the Python type object may be safely cast to a :c:type:`sipWrapperType`.

+.. c:type:: sipTypeDef

+    This opaque C structure is the ABI's representation of a :ref:`generated type specification <ref-type-specs>`.

 .. c:function:: const sipTypeDef *sipTypeFromPyTypeObject(PyTypeObject *py_type)

-    This returns the :ref:`generated type structure <ref-type-structures>` for a Python type object.
+    This returns the :ref:`generated type specification <ref-type-specs>` for a Python type object.

     :param py_type:
         the Python type object.
     :return:
-        the type structure or ``NULL`` if the Python type object doesn't correspond to a type structure.
+        the type specification or ``NULL`` if the Python type object doesn't correspond to a type specification.

+.. c:type:: sipTypeID

+    This is provided as an aid to porting handwritten code to API v14 and is defined as a ``const`` pointer to :c:type:`sipTypeDef`.

 .. c:function:: int sipTypeIsClass(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C structure or C++ class.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a C structure or C++ class.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        a non-zero value if the type structure refers to a structure or class.
+        a non-zero value if the type specification refers to a structure or class.

 .. c:function:: int sipTypeIsEnum(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C-style named enum.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a C-style named enum.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        a non-zero value if the type structure refers to a C-style named enum.
+        a non-zero value if the type specification refers to a C-style named enum.

 .. c:function:: int sipTypeIsMapped(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a mapped type.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a mapped type.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        a non-zero value if the type structure refers to a mapped type.
+        a non-zero value if the type specification refers to a mapped type.

 .. c:function:: int sipTypeIsNamespace(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C++ namespace.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a C++ namespace.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        a non-zero value if the type structure refers to a namespace.
+        a non-zero value if the type specification refers to a namespace.

 .. c:function:: int sipTypeIsScopedEnum(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C++11 scoped enum.
+    This checks if a :ref:`generated type specification <ref-type-specs>` refers to a C++11 scoped enum.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        a non-zero value if the type structure refers to a C++11 scoped enum.
+        a non-zero value if the type specification refers to a C++11 scoped enum.

 .. c:function:: const char *sipTypeName(const sipTypeDef *td)